-If you don't want your discarded food remains to sit in your trash can, and more than likely turn foul smelling, pop the chicken skins, melon rinds, empty meat trays, etc. into a plastic bag and freeze them until you put your trash bins out at the curb for your pick up.
+If you don't want your discarded food remains to sit in your trash can, and more than likely turn foul smelling, pop them into a plastic bag and freeze them until you put your trash bins out at the curb for your pick up.

 Waste food, used teabags, coffee grounds and so on can be placed in a sealed biodegradable bag and frozen.
-You can even keep your food waste caddy, lined with a biodegradable bag, in the freezer.
 The food won't decompose, so won't taint other freezer contents, nor will your kitchen or bins smell.
-The frozen material can then be removed the night before the recycling is due for collection, and placed in the bin.

 I hate the way that rolls of trash bags get unrolled, so I found a great solution.
-I took a container that was approximately the same size, with a lid.
 I cut a small square hole in the top of the container with my jig saw, making a slot for the trash bags to "pop up" like they do on the baby wipe box.
-Works great and makes the cabinet look ever so much neater.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.